ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ## Figuring out remote ip for whitelisting in firewalls

-In tests, we sometimes need to whitelist your server's IP address, for example when your server is located in a country outside the Nordic region.
+In test, we sometimes need to whitelist your server's IP address, for example when your server is located in a country outside the Nordic region.

 Normally, it is not very difficult to figure out which IP address needs to be whitelisted.
 Several online services can